-Car tires have tread specifically designed to move water out from beneath and away from them.
+Car tires have treads specifically designed to move water out from beneath and away from them.
 This allows optimal traction with the road surface and minimizes slipping, sliding, and hydroplaning.
-When a car’s tires are unable to move water away fast enough and they are not able to gain traction with the road surface, pressure at the front point of the tire causes it to hover above the road surface and takes away the driver’s ability to steer, brake, or otherwise control the car in any way.
+When a car’s tires cannot move water away fast enough or gain traction with the road surface, pressure at the front point of the tire causes it to hover above the road surface and takes away the driver’s ability to steer, brake, or otherwise control the car in any way.

+Roads do not have to be saturated with water for a vehicle to hydroplane.
 When the surface of the road is even minimally wet, it mixes with accumulated oil that has built up on the surface of the road.
-This creates highly slippery conditions, especially for vehicles travelling at high speeds.
+This creates highly slippery conditions, especially for vehicles traveling at high speeds.
 It is these moments that create conditions for hydroplaning.

-- Speed — As speed is increased, the traction with a wet road is significantly reduced.
+- Speed: As speed increases, the traction with a wet road is significantly reduced.

-- Water depth — The deeper the water you are traveling through, the quicker the tires can lose traction.
+- Water depth: The deeper the water you travel through, the quicker the tires can lose traction.
 But a thin layer of water can be just as destructive.

 Consequently, as careful as you may be driving on slick and wet pavement, you may be caught in a hydroplane scenario.

-Who is Liable in the Case of a Hydroplaning Car Accident?
+Who Is Liable in the Case of a Florida Hydroplaning Car Accident?

-Depending on the circumstances, the driver of a hydroplaning car is usually held responsible in a car accident, but there may be other parties that can be held liable.
+Depending on the circumstances, the driver of a hydroplaning car is usually held responsible in a car accident, but other parties can be held liable.
+These include:

 - Other drivers may have created a scenario forcing you to react quickly, causing your car to hydroplane.

-- Municipalities and state governments are required to keep roadways safe and well-drained.
+- Municipalities and state governments must keep roadways safe and well-drained.
 If water has collected on a road due to a design flaw or inadequate maintenance of drainage systems, they may be held responsible for accidents that ensue.

 - Tire manufacturers that put defective products into the marketplace may also be held accountable in an accident if the tires can be shown to have had inadequate treads or another design flaw.

-If you have been involved in an accident caused by your car hydroplaning out of control, it is critical to get the assistance of a Boca Raton car accident attorney to ensure that your legal rights are being protected.
+If you have been involved in an accident caused by your car hydroplaning out of control, it is critical to get the assistance of a Boca Raton car accident attorney to ensure you protect your legal rights.

-Getting Skilled Representation After a Hydroplaning Car Accident
+Getting Legal Representation After a Hydroplaning Car Accident